 There are a handful of treatments available for trauma disorders.
 Therefore, most treatments focus on learning to cope emotionally with traumatic memories.

-Individual Counseling: Individual counseling takes place on a one-on-one basis with a qualified counselor.
+Individual Counseling: An individual therapy program takes place on a one-on-one basis with a qualified counselor.
 You will participate in trauma-focused cognitive-behavioral therapy (CBT) so you can change the negative patterns of thinking created by trauma.

-Group Counseling: Group counseling often takes the form of support groups.
+Group Counseling: A group therapy program often takes the form of support groups.
 In support groups, people with similar traumas come together and share in their grief.
 Learning how others have coped with similar situations can empower trauma survivors so they feel less alone.

 Medication: Medicine cannot treat trauma disorders themselves, but it can treat the symptoms.
 Many people with trauma disorders benefit from taking medication prescribed for depression, anxiety, attention deficit, extreme mood shifts, and more so they can cope with their addiction throughout their treatment.